linkerd/website/linkerd.io/content/2.12/tasks/automatically-rotating-webhook-tls-credentials.md

 ```

 {{< note >}}
-When installing Linkerd with Helm, you must also provide the issuer trust root
+When installing the `linkerd-control-plane` chart, you must also provide the
-and issuer credentials as described in [Installing Linkerd with Helm](../install-helm/).
+issuer trust root and issuer credentials as described in [Installing Linkerd
-{{< /note >}}

-{{< note >}}
-For Helm versions < v3, `--name` flag has to specifically be passed.
-In Helm v3, It has been deprecated, and is the first argument as
- specified above.
+with Helm](../install-helm/).
 {{< /note >}}

 See [Automatically Rotating Control Plane TLS